HomeDing/homeding.github.io/ElementRegistry.md

 The ElementRegistry is the central class that knows all included and available Element classes to allow further creation of new Elements by name at runtime.

+This allows specifying the `known elements` at compile time to optimize the programs size  to the available flash memory on the smaller boards but can include all elements for bigger boards.

+At runtime the elements not in use will not consume dynamic memory leaving this rare space for the active elements.

-In the Sketches for the HomeDing library it is not required to define the Elements you need for the ting you like to build.
+In the Sketches using the HomeDing library it is not required to define the active Elements you need.
-It is possible to add new Elements to your thing just by specifying them in the config.json.
+It is possible to activate new Elements just by specifying them in the env.json or config.json.

 Therefore the Element classes are *known* and every Element class has a static function that can be called to create a new Element so to make it life and working.